Peace Through Framing Our Thought Life

-When the framework of our thoughts are sustained and supported by God we are assured He will keep ('titzor" ) watch over, tend to, guard and make sure of our peace.
+When the framework of our thoughts is sustained and supported by God, we are assured He will keep ('titzor" ) watch over, tend to, guard and make sure of our peace.

 The literal translation for perfect "peace" is "shalom shalom."
 When a term is repeated twice in Hebrew, it is done so for emphasis.
 It signifies abundance, greatness, completeness, totality, infinitive absoluteness, and complete satisfaction.

 The Hebrew word "shalom" actually means completeness and wholeness on all levels.
 It is an all-inclusive state of well-being, including health, relationships, finance, and carries the idea of being safe and secure.

 The first Hebrew letter in the word "shalom" is a "sheen," and it is a picture of teeth that comes with the idea of chewing, devouring, and or destroying.

 . . . the Son of God was manifested, that He might destroy the works of the devil.

-The second letter of the Hebrew word shalom is a "lamed" and it is a picture of a shepherds staff and carries with it the idea of authority.
-In reference to our above verse, we might say that it also can be like a shepherd corals his sheep so we ought to corral our thoughts being deliberate and taking authority over them.
+The second letter of the Hebrew word shalom is a "lamed," and it is a picture of a shepherds staff.
+It carries with it the idea of authority.
+As it refers to our above verse, we might say that it also can be like a shepherd corals his sheep, so we ought to corral our thoughts by being deliberate and taking authority over them.

 Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ . . .